 Temporary - Temporary storage is normally used at destination but on certain occasions can be used at origin.
 This type of storage is in connection with shipment.
 You must designate a city and a state and take delivery.
 You may have 90 days temporary storage; if you need to have additional storage time you must request an extension from the destination transportation office.
 Civilians are entitled to 90 days temporary storage only.
 Once authorized temporary storage period expires, you must bear the cost for further storage and make payment directly to the storage company.

 NOTE: If your entitlement to property stored at government expense expires and the shipment is turned over to a commercial storage account; storage charges are the responsibility of the member.

 Non-Temporary Storage (NTS)

 NTS is long-term storage that can be stored anywhere between 6 to 36 months, and is usually authorized in specific cases (ARDUOUS DUTY, "A"-SCHOOLS or OVERSEAS DUTY, OTHER DESERVING CASES).
 Great care should be taken in separating items to be shipped and stored because once in storage, it is not easy to retrieve them.
 Service members may need to request an extension of their non-temp storage if their rotation date back to the States changes and more time is needed; failure to do this may result in the service member having to pay storage fees.
-When it comes time to have your NTS delivered out you will need to fill out a form "REQUEST FOR RELEASE OF NON-TEMPORARY STORAGE" This request can either be processed through the transportation office that did the non-temp storage paperwork or your current Transportation Office.
+When it comes time to have your NTS delivered out you will need to complete a 1299 in DPS to request a Non-Temporary Storage Release This request will normally be processed by your local transportation office at destination, you will need a delivery address.
 To prevent excess costs, the total weight of your property shipped and stored should not exceed your authorized weight allowance.